Skip to main content

 The Japanese seesaw toy: (Left and Middle left) The device.
 (Middle Right and Right) The replaceable release mechanism: by using different configurations we can modify the release of fluid, therefore the refractory period.

-A movie of the system is action is shown below:
+The system in action is shown below:

 The seesaw in action!
 This is the periodic behaviour we can expect, if the release in almost complete and the refill is not very fast, so the system fully recovers its initial position.